aihyytiainen/pollsite/README.md

 Completed:

--sign up
+- sign up

--login
+- login

--creation of simple one choice polls with limited choices
+- creation of simple one choice polls with limited choices

--database schema for users, polls, choices and answers
+- database schema for users, polls, choices and answers

--csrf on creation of polls and voting
+- csrf on creation of polls and voting

 - management (deletion/hiding) of own polls

+- limited votes to one per user in a poll

 TODO:

--user groups (A-D in database but not yet used)
+- user groups (A-D in database but not yet used)

--multiple choice variant of polls
+- multiple choice variant of polls

--addition of new choices by voters
+- addition of new choices by voters

--time sentisitive polls
+- time sentisitive polls

--admin features
+- admin features

 ----------